EmilWalewski/WebPageManagementSystem/README.md

-# WebPageManagementSystem
+# WebSiteManagementSystem

-This program allow register user to manipulate a content of preware.cba.pl website.
+This program allow register user to manipulate a content of website.

 - Software is in developing process